13 Google Chrome Tips and Tricks for Beginners

 3. Opening Links in Chrome

-- Center click on any link to open the page in a new tab.
+- If your mouse has a middle button, use the center click on any link to open the page in a new tab.
 This will work for all the links including drop-down menus.

 - Use Ctrl + Left click to open a link in a new tab and Shift + Left click to open a link in a new window.